iamakshit/android-udacity/README.md

-# android-udacity
-It contains all the projects that I did as part of my Android Nano-degree
+It contains the code for my android weather application.